Diogenes syndrome: Presentation

 Diogenes syndrome is a disorder that involves hoarding of rubbish and severe self-neglect.
 In addition, the syndrome is characterized by domestic squalor, syllogomania, social alienation, and refusal of help.
 It has been shown to occur as a reaction to stress, oftentimes late in life.

-In most instances, patients were observed to have an abnormal possessiveness and in a disordered manner.
+In most instances, patients were observed to have an abnormal possessiveness and patterns of complication in a disordered manner.
 These symptoms suggest damage to the prefrontal areas of the brain, due to its relation to decision making.
 In contrast, there have also been cases where the hoarded objects were arranged in a methodical manner, which may suggest a cause other than brain damage.
+Undiagnosed autism may also be a factor.

 Although most patients have been observed to come from homes with poor conditions, and many had been faced with poverty for a long period of time, these similarities are not considered a definite cause to the syndrome.
 Research showed that some of the participants with the condition had solid family backgrounds as well as successful professional lives.
 Half of the patients were of higher intelligence level.
-This indicates the Diogenes syndrome does not exclusively affect those experiencing poverty or those who had traumatic childhood experiences.

 The severe neglect that they bring on themselves usually results in physical collapse or mental breakdown.
 Most individuals with the syndrome do not get identified until they face this stage of collapse, due to their predilection to refuse help from others.
+Or until a crisis occurs, eg. a house fire.

 Personality traits that can be seen frequently in patients diagnosed with Diogenes syndrome are aggressiveness, stubbornness, suspicion of others, unpredictable mood swings, emotional instability and deformed perception of reality.
 Secondary DS is related to mental disorders.
 The direct relation of the patients' personalities to the syndrome is unclear, though the similarities in character suggest potential avenues for investigation.

 Diagnosis

 Individuals with Diogenes syndrome generally display signs of collectionism, hoarding, or compulsive disorder.
 Individuals who have had damage to the brain, particularly the frontal lobe, may be at more risk to developing the syndrome.
 The frontal lobes are of particular interest, because they are known to be involved in higher order cognitive processes, such as reasoning, decision-making and conflict monitoring.
 Diogenes syndrome tends to occur among the elderly.
 People with this disorder tend to have significant functional problems correlated with morbidity and mortality.